Asbestos in the home

 How to find out if your home contains asbestos

 You can find out for sure if your home contains asbestos and if it needs to be removed by getting an asbestos assessment done by an asbestos professional.
+See our Arranging a residential asbestos assessment fact sheet which provides useful information about asbestos assessments.
 If you don’t own your home you should contact the owner or property manager as a first step.

 For more details on engaging an asbestos professional contact the work health and safety regulator in your state or territory.